GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## Spurious Channel Traffic

-A client can receive multicast packets that it cannot associate with a joined channel, that cannot be authenticated using accepted MC_INTEGRITY information, or that cannot be decrypted using an applicable channel secret.
+A client can receive multicast packets at a network address used by a joined channel that cannot be associated with that channel or that appear to be unrelated, corrupted, misconfigured, or injected by an attacker.
-Such packets can be caused by corruption, loss or delay of control information, misconfiguration, or injection by an attacker.
+Packets that are awaiting MC_INTEGRITY information within the buffering interval for the channel are not spurious solely because they are not yet authenticated.

 A client MAY discard such packets without further processing.
 If spurious traffic is persistently received for an (S,G) used by one or more joined channels, and the traffic interferes with reception or causes excessive resource use, the client MAY leave the affected channels and send MC_STATE with State LEFT and Reason Code EXCESSIVE_SPURIOUS_TRAFFIC.

 # Security Considerations